RisingLamp/RIGHT-MEET-v1/README.md

 # RIGHT MEET - The Streamlined Meeting App (v1)

-RIGHT MEET is a meeting application designed to simplify and enhance your online collaboration experience.
+## RIGHT MEET is a meeting application designed to simplify and enhance your online collaboration experience.

+### Logo Design: Pooja Mahatre (soon)

 This project is hosted on Netify: [Test Mode](https://right-meet.netlify.app)
 ## Features